christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

 This is where my first pull request comes in.
 I had to move some code from `forgejo.org/models/actions` up a layer into `forgejo.org/services/actions`.
 That's where Actions-related code lives that needs to import more things.
-In order to make my PR as easy to review (and approve) as possible, I tried to move only as much as was absolutely needed.
+In order to make my PR as easy to review (and approve) as possible, I tried to move as little code as was absolutely necessary.
-Of course I had to move `UpdateRunJob` but e.g., `CleanRepoScheduleTasks` calls `UpdateRunJob`.
+Of course, I had to move `UpdateRunJob` but e.g., `CleanRepoScheduleTasks` calls `UpdateRunJob`.
 If I had only moved `UpdateRunJob`, `CleanRepoScheduleTasks` would require an import of `forgejo.org/services/actions`.
-But that is again not possible because of the layered architecture.
+But that is, again, not possible because of the layered architecture.
 Therefore, I also had to move all the function transitively changing the Actions Run's status.

 ### PR [#7491](https://codeberg.org/forgejo/forgejo/pulls/7491): `ActionRunNowDone` Topic